Kindness Comes From WithinBy Newfoundland & Labrador

 Many years later, the writers of Come From Away decided it was time to tell this story.
 Perhaps a tale of warmth and hospitality could find a way to soothe the memory of that horrible day, while honouring the loss and change that came with it.

-And while it’s no surprise to us, their songs celebrating our legendary hospitality were well received in Toronto and eventually New York.
+And while it’s no surprise to us, their songs celebrating our legendary hospitality were well received in Toronto and eventually New York, Brisbane, London, and Sydney.
 Culminating in overwhelmingly positive reviews and a Tony award, the musical has truly brought the heart and soul of our province to a new audience.

 Out here, acts of kindness such as these are far from out of the ordinary.